Compare · Beehiiv

 Gorilla wins when

 You have a newsletter (or about to launch one) and the inbox is empty.
 You don't need better email software.
 You need to find 100 strangers who'd care.
-Gorilla scans five social platforms in one run and ranks posts by how clearly someone is asking for what you'd write.
+Gorilla scans five platforms in one run and ranks posts by how clearly someone is asking for what you'd write.

 Different jobs, not competitors